 but only in the context of mostly plant based diet.

-- Not processed.
-Plants that are processed basically have phytochemicals removed.
-White rice does not have near the phytochemical count that brown rice does.
+- Less processed.
+Plants that are ultra processed have phytochemicals removed.
+For example, white rice does not have near the phytochemical count that brown rice does.
+And despite the name “veggie crisp” we know that those light green crunchie things that come in a shelf stable bag are not exactly the same as vegetables!

-- Bonus points for phytochemicals from tea, herbs, spices and whole grains, because anything that is a plant, that you can eat (that’s legal!!), has phytochemicals!
+- Bonus points for phytochemicals from tea, herbs, spices and whole grains, because anything that is a plant, that you can eat, has phytochemicals!

-The bottom line is that a big part of what is wrong with America’s diet is the gap between the nutrients our body NEEDS and what we give it.
-It’s not so much all the junk we eat, although most people eat too much junk.
-If there is a gap that we’re dealing with day after day after week after month after year after decade, how on earth is our body supposed to function?
+In truth, a big part of what is wrong with America’s diet is the gap between the nutrients our body NEEDS and what we actually put in our mouths.
+It’s not so much all the junk we eat (although the typical American probably eat too much junk!), it’s the LACK of plant nutrients that is the biggest problem.

 How many phytochemicals do I need to create a cancer fighting diet?